Requesting Materials From Other Libraries

 Be sure to choose "UO Portland Library" as your delivery point.
 Log in to your Library Account to see if requests are in transit or ready to pick up.

 The Orbis Cascade Alliance is a consortium of academic libraries in Oregon and Washington.
 UO-affiliated users can check out materials in person at any Alliance Library, and request materials online through the Summit catalog.
 Requested materials may be delivered to the UO Portland Library or the Orbis Cascade library of your choosing.

 Items that are not currently owned by the UO or Orbis-Cascade Libraries may be obtained through Interlibrary Loan.

 - Portland State University Library lends most items freely to UO-affiliated users with a UO ID card.

-- The Multnomah County Library lends freely to residents of Multnomah, Clackamas, Washington or Hood River counties in Oregon, Clark, Skamania and Klickitat counties in Washington, and the cities of Woodland or Camas in Washington.
+- Multnomah County Library lends freely to residents of Multnomah, Clackamas, Washington and Hood River counties in Oregon; Clark, Skamania and Klickitat counties in Washington, including the cities of Woodland or Camas.